“References available upon request.”

 Your resume is your most powerful personal marketing tool.
 If your job search was an NBA team, your resume would be the MVP.

 You should treat it as such.

-Resume references are usually required near the end of the hiring process.
+When putting references on a resume, they’re normally placed near the end of the hiring process.

 The majority of job ads don’t request references.
 Neither do hiring managers expect to see them during initial applications.

 Let’s see how it’s like on the other side.

 According to a 2019 survey by HR.com, 96% of employers perform at least one type of background check.
 Referees vouch for your competence and character.

 So, chances are they’re going to call one of yours, at a minimum.

 Don’t fret, though, it’s a good sign if they do.

 See, the bulk of employers do contact references on a resume (or a separate document) when you make the shortlist.
 It’s a common thing that happens when they’re about to send you an offer.